Purchase Order vs Invoice — What are the Differences?

 In most cases, the creation of a purchase order is your first step for a business transaction.
 The buyer issues a purchase order, which allows the seller to provide a service or product at a particular price.
-Then, the invoice is considered the bill and is given to the seller once the service or product has been completed or delivered.
+Then, the invoice is considered the bill and is given to the seller once the service or product has been completed or delivered, with appropriate payment terms such as due upon receipt.
 Both documents are essential for finance departments and small business owners.
 Therefore, it’s a good idea to learn about both options and why they’re so important in the accounts payable domain.

 What is a Purchase Order?

 A purchase order or PO is your official confirmation for the order.
 The document is sent by the purchaser to the vendor, authorizing the purchase.